ibaaj/distillfeed/README.md

 # DistillFeed
 RSS reader that provides contents ranked by AI, as well as summaries.
-It checks feeds normally, stores the articles locally, and can use OpenAI or Ollama to score new entries and write topic summaries.
+It checks feeds normally, stores the articles locally, and can use OpenAI or Ollama to score new entries (relevance) and write topic summaries.

 ![DistillFeed showing a ranked feed and its summary](docs/images/ai-summaries.png)